Cyfrin/Updraft/courses/solidity/4-ai-prompting/6-congrats/+page.md

 Next, we'll move on to the **Foundry** course.
 Foundry is a smart contract framework that will enhance our smar contract development skills, allowing us to create safer tests, deploy contracts programmatically, and more.

-Take a well deserved break: get some ice cream, go for a walk, or hit the gym 🏋️.
+Take a well deserved break: get some ice cream, go for a walk, or hit the gym.
 Looking forward to seeing you in the Foundry course 🐸!

 [Back to top](#top)